Richard Raiswell

-Raiswell is a frequent contributor to CBC Radio, with a regular column on provincial politics on CBC Prince Edward Island's Mainstreet, and occasional spots on Island Morning where he discusses aspects of premodern magic, demonology and the occult.
+Raiswell has been featured on various podcasts including several episodes about the history of the devil and about the Malleus maleficarum on The Thing About Witch Hunts Podcast, with Josh Hutchinson and Sarah Jack.
+From 2010 to 2017 he was a frequent contributor to CBC Radio, with a regular column on provincial politics on CBC Prince Edward Island's Mainstreet, and occasional spots on Island Morning where he discusses aspects of premodern magic, demonology and the occult.
 He has also appeared in the Smithsonian Network's Treasures Decoded, in which he argued against the authenticity of the Vinland Map.

 He is a cricket enthusiast, and has published a popular article on the history of cricket on Prince Edward Island in the nineteenth century.